congomongo/congomongo/README.md

 What?
 ------
 A toolkit for using MongoDB with Clojure.

-This library is a pretty lightweight wrapper around the MongoDB Java driver.
-If you are starting a new project and looking for a more complete package including validation, better documentation and more it is a good idea to also look at [Monger](http://clojuremongodb.info/).
+This library is a pretty lightweight wrapper around the MongoDB Java driver, and can be paired with your favorite framworks or functions for validation such as (clojure.spec.alpha)[https://clojure.org/guides/spec].

 Releases and Dependency Information
 ----------------------------------------